HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 - Remove an owner or author
 - Replace an owner or author

-Starting CF220, you can select all or just a number of items when performing a bulk update operation.
+You can execute these actions on content items returned in a report generated through HCL Content Reporting search.

 !!!note
     Bulk updates for owners or authors can only be applied to content items, site areas, authoring templates, components, categories, folders, projects, segments, workflow actions, portal pages and items to which you have edit access.
 To date, adding up to 100 users and updating up to 7000 items have been tested successfully.

 Starting CF218, if a bulk update process is running and the server restarts, the system pauses the update process.
 When the server is available again, you can resume the paused bulk update process through the **Update history** page.
 For more information, see [Resuming a paused bulk update process](#resuming-a-paused-bulk-update-process).

+Starting CF220, you can select all or just a number of items when performing a bulk update operation.

 ## Prerequisite